amfern/conveyor.js/README.md

 systems can remove/add other systems during runtime, but they can't restart the engine, as it may cause stack overflow, solution: engine will restart it self after each cycle if system is added or removed(when unregisterSystem/registerSystem called set a restart flag to true) add staticEntity as invalid entity names or give static entity special treatment

 ### Target
-build a fast passed game targeting gameplay, tactics, inviting the player to expolit it vast new laws of phisics to achieve an epic battles and moves.
+the benefit of upload html5 app is internet connection, so we can leverage server powers to calcualte AI or ggather vital player information to teach AI to performer better. also all players will fight an AI revision the constructed of players best move(lol show whoo made this move in the side notification) build a fast passed game targeting gameplay, tactics, inviting the player to expolit it vast new laws of phisics to achieve an epic battles and moves.

 ### License